- Models & Frameworks

 The following information may help you to recognize the impact your work is having on you and to think about how to protect and care for yourself while doing that work.

 It is often standard for clinical and medical professionals to empathize with people who are hurting.
 At the same time it is very important for you to recognize when you are overly-identifying with people who have endured terrible things.
-When you allow yourself drawn in too deep into the pain of others, you may bring their grief, fear, anger and despair into your own awareness and consciousness.
+When you allow yourself to be drawn in too deep into the pain of others, you may bring their grief, fear, anger and despair into your own awareness and consciousness.
 Over time, vicarious trauma will lead to changes in your own psychological and spiritual well-being.